Run a free Tarrant County public records search through official agencies in minutes to learn about anyone’s past or current situation.

 Hours: M – F 8 a.m. – 5 p.m.

-Tarrant County property records may also be requested by mail; requests should include the quantity of copies desired, the assigned record number being requested, and the appropriate payment by cashier’s check, business check or money order addressed to the “Tarrant County Clerk” for the same fees as listed above.
+Tarrant County property records may also be requested by mail; requests should include the number of copies desired, the assigned record number being requested, and the appropriate payment by cashier’s check, business check or money order addressed to the “Tarrant County Clerk” for the same fees as listed above.

 If requesters will not be picking up the documents at the office, they will need to include a self-addressed and stamped envelope.

-In Tarrant County, public records can be found through many agencies and entities: arrest records may be obtained via the Tarrant County Sheriff’s Office (TCSO), public criminal records from the Texas Department of Public Safety (DPS), local background checks through the County Clerk or District Clerk, and Tarrant County court records from the Tarrant County case search.3, 6, 15
+Tarrant County public records can be found through many agencies and entities: arrest records may be obtained via the Tarrant County Sheriff’s Office (TCSO), public criminal records from the Texas Department of Public Safety (DPS), local background checks through the County Clerk or District Clerk, and Tarrant County court records from the Tarrant County case search.3, 6, 15

 References